Saideepthi123/Projects/README.md

 # Project-4 Customer Market Segmentation
 The goal of this project is to best describe the variation in the different types of customers that a wholesale distributor interacts with.
 Doing so would equip the distributor with insight into how to best structure their delivery service to meet the needs of each customer.

+# Project-5 NLP: Twitter Sentiment Analysis
+In this project a Naive Bayes classifier is trained to predict sentiment from thousands of Twitter tweets.
+This project could be used to automatically predict customer's sentiment (i.e.: whether their customers are happy or not).